hazymorning/origami_weather/README.md

 The default background is an animated sky that reacts to the weather and time of day.
 It renders clouds, precipitation (rain, snow, hail), stars at night, and a sun/moon that follows the actual sun elevation.

-You can swap it out for your own images or videos by switching the background mode and pointing at a folder of files named after weather states (e.g. `sunny.jpg`, `rainy.mp4`).

-The card layout and buttons work the same regardless of which background mode you use.
+You can replace the animated background with your own images or videos by changing `background_mode` to `images` and pointing at a folder of files named after weather states (e.g. `sunny.jpg`, `rainy.mp4`).
+The card layout and buttons work the same either way.

 <details>
 <summary><b>Performance tips</b></summary>

 <br>

-The background is lightweight on most devices, but if you want to trim things down:
+The background is lightweight on most devices, but if you want to cut things down:

 - `weather_animations: false` removes rain/snow/hail but keeps the sky, clouds, and sun/moon.
 - `background_blobs: false` turns off the ambient color blobs.